The Short Answer

 How to Avoid Delays

-How Long Does a DBS Certificate Last?
+How Long Does an Enhanced DBS Certificate Last?

 The DBS Update Service and Why It Matters

-Tracking Your DBS Application
+Tracking Your Enhanced DBS Application

 Frequently Asked Questions